 I wish I could give you some options here that involved nice Air Conditioned buses that run on time along nice roads…But it’s Guatemala and Lanquin is in the middle of the jungle down some pretty gnarly roads that you have to travel back up.
 Other than driving or taking a private transfer this is the only real option sadly.
 I’ve traveled all over Guatemala and this was by far the worst journey I have taken.
 But like I said above book with GuateGo and you should be fine!

 Here are a few tips to help you make the journey from Semuc Champey to Flores a little bit more manageable

 - If you can make sure you get a window seat, even better get the front seat!

-- Wear synthetic clothes that will dry quickly, short and vest top are ideal.
+- Wear synthetic clothes that will dry quickly, short and a vest top are ideal.
 You are going to get hot and sweaty!

 - If you have a hand fan keep it handy.

 - There will be people selling coconut water on the side of the road in bags, get some!

 - Make sure you have your headphones or earplugs handy to try and block out the world.